vrutkovs/slides-openshift-itgm/openshift.md

 ---
 ### See you later, operator

-**Operators** - k8s-aware application, which communicate using CRDS (custom resource definitions) and perform actions in the cluster
+**Operators** - k8s-aware application, which communicate using CRDs (custom resource definitions) and perform actions in the cluster

 * **Vault Operator**